Yes, downed cable lines can be dangerous. They pose risks of electrocution and fire.

 Storms are a major cause of downed cable lines.
 High winds can knock down trees and power lines.

 Heavy rain can lead to flooding, which can damage underground cables.
-Snow and ice can build up on cables, causing them to snap.
+Snow and ice can build up on wires, causing them to snap.

 Preventive Measures By Utility Companies